aglemann/jquery-delegate/README.md

 jQuery UI Widgets are great, except they are implicitly bound to elements in the DOM which makes them hard to delegate - with *.live()* for example.

 One approach is to [wrap widget instances](http://enterprisejquery.com/2010/07/configuring-ui-widgets-and-interactions-with-live/) in delegates.
-This approach curries the widget factory to produce something that walks and talks like a widget, but is actually a delegate:
+Another approach - what we do here - curries the widget factory to produce something that walks and talks like a widget, but is actually a delegate:

 	$.delegate('namespace.example_widget', {
 		_create: function(){ ... }